slackapi/oauth-tutorial/oauth.md

 ![install](https://cdn.glitch.com/2ec8b3de-9650-4eab-b71f-62c01b006901%2Fslack_oauth.png?1507586335453)

-Try the EchoBot by typing something with an emoji.
+Try the EchoBot by typing the slash command, `/echobot`.
 It should work!

 If something goes wrong, the first thing I would suspect is the permission scopes are not set correctly with your OAuth button, you should should check.